Robust Explainer Recommendation for Time Series Classification: Experiments

 \subsection{Evaluation for Real Dataset with Expert Ground Truth}

-Oracle explanation is the upperbound for any explanation method, however, it is only available in synthetic datasets.
-Real datasets ground truth is often available in an approximate level of precision, e.g., specifying the relative position of the shape and areas of importance.
-This approximate ground truth is widely used in other papers in evaluating explanation methods for images \cite{Kim2018Interpretabilitytcav, Zhou2016LearningLocalization, Selvaraju2017Grad-cam:Localization} and it is fortunately available for CounterMovementJump (CMJ) among the datasets evaluated in Section 4.2 \cite{LeNguyen2019InterpretableRepresentations}.
+The Oracle explanation is the upperbound for any explanation method, however, it is only available in synthetic datasets.
+For real datasets the explanation ground truth is often available in an approximate level of precision, e.g., specifying the relative position of the shape and areas of importance.
+This approximate ground truth is widely used in other papers in evaluating explanation methods for images \cite{Kim2018Interpretabilitytcav, Zhou2016LearningLocalization, Selvaraju2017Grad-cam:Localization}, however, this approximate ground truth is not readily available for time series data without opinions from data experts.
+Among the the datasets evaluated in Section \ref{sec:exp:real}, Coffee \cite{coffee}, Counter Movement Jump (CMJ) \cite{LeNguyen2019InterpretableRepresentations}, and GunPoint \cite{gunpoint} have this information of the true important areas for each class of the dataset.
+In this section, we will compare the saliency-based explanations evaluated by AMEE, and the expert ground truth of important areas.